MyselfAviroop/amazon-clone-first-work-/README.md

-# amazon-cole-first-work-
+# amazon-clone-first-work-
-this ws my first projecy i created 3months ago
+this ws my first project i created 7months ago when i was learning basic css html it is not responsive